 Her work with all clients is founded on the principles of Cognitive Behaviour Therapy while drawing other therapies to tailor the therapy approach to suit the needs of individual clients.

 Julie is a Registered Psychologist who has been working with children and their families for 20 years.
 She is registered with the Psychology Board of Australia and is a member of the College of Educational and Developmental Psychologists (APS).
-Julie has worked as a Psychologist within the public, non- government and education sectors.
+Julie has worked as a psychologist within the public, non- government and education sectors.
 In the public sector Julie worked in Psychologist roles in Disability Services for many years and has experience in the assessment and diagnosis of children with global developmental delay and intellectual disability.
 She also has significant experience in complex behavioural assessment and positive behaviour support for children and adults with Intellectual Disability and Autism Spectrum Disorder.
 Julie has also worked within schools and preschools providing assessment and consultancy especially for children with disabilities and she is able to carry out psycho-educational assessments.